-The underwriters have advised us that they propose to offer the shares and warrants to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ [\\\\] per share and warrant.
+The underwriters have advised us that they propose to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ [\\\\] per share.
 After this Offering, the public offering price and concession may be changed by the underwriters.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.
-The shares and warrants are offered by the underwriters as stated herein, subject to receipt and acceptance by the underwriters and subject to their right to reject any order in whole or in part.
+The shares are offered by the underwriters as stated herein, subject to receipt and acceptance by the underwriters and subject to their right to reject any order in whole or in part.

-We have agreed to pay to the underwriters a fee equal to 9.3% of the aggregate gross proceeds of the shares and warrants sold in this Offering.
+We have agreed to pay to the underwriters a fee equal to 10% of the aggregate gross proceeds of the shares sold in this Offering.
 This fee is to be paid by means of a discount from the offering price to purchasers in the Offering.
-In addition, we have agreed to reimburse the representatives for their reasonable out-of-pocket accountable expenses incurred in connection with this Offering in an aggregate amount not to exceed \$150,000 for all such expenses.
-We estimate that expenses payable by us in connection with this Offering, other than the underwriting discounts and commissions referred to above, will be approximately \$[\\\\\].
+In addition, we have agreed to reimburse the representatives for their reasonable out-of-pocket expenses incurred in connection with this Offering in an aggregate amount not to exceed \$200,000 for all such expenses.
+We estimate that expenses payable by us in connection with this Offering, other than the underwriting discounts and commissions referred to above, will be approximately \$[\\\\].

-The following table summarizes the public offering price, underwriting discounts and commissions and proceeds before expenses to us assuming both no exercise and full exercise of the underwriters' option to purchase additional shares and/or warrants:
+The following table summarizes the public offering price, underwriting discounts and commissions and proceeds before expenses to us assuming both no exercise and full exercise of the underwriters' option to purchase additional shares:

-Total
+То tal

-Per Without With
+- Without With

+Per Over- Over-

-Share Per Warrant Over- Allotment Over- Allotment
+Share Allotment Allotment

 Public offering price

 Underwriting discounts and commissions

 Proceeds, before expenses, to us